Podolskigutten/lab-segmentation-py/lab-guide/2-implement-simple-color-based-segmentation.md

 For example:
 - Try it out on different colours/surfaces.
 How well does it work?
 - Try changing the threshold manually using the slider.
+- As we know, Otsu's method estimates a threshold between modes in a bimodal histogram distribution.
-- Also check out how well Otsu's method estimates a decent threshold by pressing `o`.
+  Check out how well Otsu's method estimates a decent threshold by pressing `o`.
+  When does Otsu's work well, and when is the threshold estimate bad?
+  Why?

 You can now continue to the [next step](3-further-work.md) to make it a bit more advanced.